 For definitions of the international moving terms you will encounter during this experience, take a look at our Moving Glossary.

-It is recommended that you discuss the customs documentation and regulations necessary for your move to Spain with the removal company, as they can guide you through the process.
+It is recommended that you discuss the customs documentation and regulations necessary for your move to Spain with your removal company, as they can guide you through the process.

 Prohibited and restricted Items